GSA/digitalgov.gov/content/old-docs/communities.md

   * 900 memberships
   * To join, [email the Listserv](mailto:listserv@listserv.gsa.gov) with no subject line, and &#8220;subscribe open-data&#8221; in the body

-[**{{< legacy-img src="https://www.WHATEVER/files/2016/07/320-x-212-Federal-SocialGov-Community-Citizen-Services-Social-Media-1.jpg" alt="320-x-212-Federal-SocialGov-Community-Citizen-Services-Social-Media-1" >}}Plain Language Action and Information Network**](https://www.WHATEVER/communities/plain-language-community-of-practice/): Supporting the use of clear communication in government writing.
+[**{{< legacy-img src="CDN/files/2016/07/320-x-212-Federal-SocialGov-Community-Citizen-Services-Social-Media-1.jpg" alt="320-x-212-Federal-SocialGov-Community-Citizen-Services-Social-Media-1" >}}Plain Language Action and Information Network**]({{< relref "plain-language-community-of-practice.md" >}}): Supporting the use of clear communication in government writing.

   * 500 memberships
   * To join, [email Katherine Spivey](mailto:katherine.spivey@gsa.gov?subject=Join Plain Language Community) with “Join Plain Language Community” in subject

-**[SocialGov](https://www.WHATEVER/communities/social-media/)**: Working with missions across government, the White House, international partners, public private partnerships, and citizens to promote the effective and responsible use of digital engagement, participation and collaboration programs for citizens.
+**[SocialGov]({{< relref "social-media.md" >}})**: Working with missions across government, the White House, international partners, public private partnerships, and citizens to promote the effective and responsible use of digital engagement, participation and collaboration programs for citizens.

   * 1,200 memberships
   * To join, [email Justin Herman](mailto:justin.herman@gsa.gov?subject=Join #SocialGov) with “Join #SocialGov” in subject

-[**User Experience**](https://www.WHATEVER/communities/federal-user-experience-community-of-practice/): Developing successful government products and services through the practice of user-centered design, casting a broad tent in the user experience, customer experience, service design, innovation, behavioral design and other fields.
+[**User Experience**]({{< relref "federal-user-experience-community-of-practice.md" >}}): Developing successful government products and services through the practice of user-centered design, casting a broad tent in the user experience, customer experience, service design, innovation, behavioral design and other fields.

   * 1,000 memberships
   * To join, contact the group Co-Chairs Jean Fox and Silvia Salazar via <a href="mailto:ux-cop-request@listserv.gsa.gov?subject=Join UX Community" target="_blank" rel="noopener noreferrer">email</a>, with “Join UX Community” in the subject line

-**{{< legacy-img src="https://www.WHATEVER/files/2016/07/320-x-212-Federal-SocialGov-Community-Citizen-Services-Social-Media-9.jpg" alt="320-x-212-Federal-SocialGov-Community-Citizen-Services-Social-Media-9" >}}Virtual/Augmented Reality**: Researching and developing Virtual and Augmented Reality programs to improve the citizen experience of public services and resources.
+**{{< legacy-img src="CDN/files/2016/07/320-x-212-Federal-SocialGov-Community-Citizen-Services-Social-Media-9.jpg" alt="320-x-212-Federal-SocialGov-Community-Citizen-Services-Social-Media-9" >}}Virtual/Augmented Reality**: Researching and developing Virtual and Augmented Reality programs to improve the citizen experience of public services and resources.

   * To join, [email the VR Listserv](mailto:VR-subscribe-request@listserv.gsa.gov)

-[**Web Content Managers**](https://www.WHATEVER/communities/web-managers-forum/): Sharing ideas, challenges, lessons learned, and best practices in managing the content of government websites.
+[**Web Content Managers**]({{< relref "web-managers-forum.md" >}}): Sharing ideas, challenges, lessons learned, and best practices in managing the content of government websites.

   * 2,000 memberships
   * To join, [email Alycia Piazza](mailto:alycia.piazza@gsa.gov?subject=Join Web Content Managers) with “Join Web Content Managers” in subject  and **confirm in the email that you are a government employee**.